-The HPCF entertains grant proposals from agencies and organizations which have the following characteristics:
+The HPCF entertains grant proposals from agencies and organizations that:

-First Time Applicants: For new applicants and those who have previously applied but were not awarded a grant from the HPCF, you must first submit a letter to the HPCF as described in the First Time Applicants section by June 15th of the applying year.
+First Time Applicants: New applicants and those who applied for but were not awarded a grant from the HPCF, the City of Highland Park, or YEA!
+HP in 2018, must be approved to submit a grant application.
+For approval, please submit a letter to the HPCF as described in the First Time Applicants section of our website by June 15, 2019.
 You will be notified if your organization qualifies to submit a grant proposal.
-At that time you may complete and submit your application.
-Please follow the procedures outlined below for submitting your application.
+If approved, please follow the procedures outlined below.

-Returning Applicants and Approved New Applicants: If you have previously received a grant from the HPCF or are a pre-approved new applicant, please download the Common Grant Application form found here.
+Returning Applicants and Approved New Applicants: If you have received a grant from the HPCF, the City of Highland Park, or YEA!
+Highland Park in 2018 or are a pre-approved new applicant, please download the 2019-2020 Grant Application form that will be posted to this website later this spring.

 Please submit your completed application online.
 You may also, but need not, mail a copy to: